-3. Mow it old school.
 Why use a gas- or electricity-sucking power mower when you could push a quiet, zero-energy-using reel mower?
 Today’s models don’t even need blade-sharpening.

-4. Ditch your gym membership and opt for outdoor workouts.
-They’re free and require less energy than running on a treadmill or taking a hot yoga class.
+It's free and requires less energy than running on a treadmill or taking a hot yoga class.
 Hiking, biking, going for walks, climbing trees—all good stuff.
 Nix the gym membership, unplug and get some fresh air and Vitamin D. It will probably lift your spirits along with your derriere.

-5. Swap driving for walking/biking/taking public transportation.
 Wondering which buses run from your house to the office?
 Curious if there’s a bike path to take, instead?
 Click here for Google Maps.
 Select your means of transportation and go!

 And finally, a great tip for all of us who rush around the rest of year getting stuff done:

-8. Take some do-nothing time.
 Sit outside at dusk and watch the fireflies–they hold a special magic for people of all ages.
 We are so adept at DOING: summer encourages us to simply BE.